 Geshe Tenzin Wangyal Rinpoche is an acclaimed author and a respected teacher of students worldwide.
 As the founder and spiritual director of Ligmincha International, he has established numerous centers and institutes of learning in the United States, Mexico, South America, Europe and India.
 Fluent in English, Rinpoche regularly offers online teachings in the form of live webcasts, online workshops and YouTube videos.
 He is renowned for his depth of wisdom; his clear, engaging teaching style; and his dedication to making the ancient Tibetan teachings highly accessible and relevant to the lives of Westerners.

-In conversation with Geshe Tenzin Wangyal Rinpoche, the four Tibetan doctors (menpa, in Tibetan) will introduce you to ancient Tibetan integrative, holistic, and alternative medical systems that can help you to find better ways to deal with mental health issues.
-They will explain basics of pathology, diagnosis, and treatment; and discuss the roles of yoga, breathing, and meditation—fundamental practices and therapies for all ages that can bring countless benefits for our well-being.
+In this ongoing series, expert panelists share their knowledge of the ancient art, science, and philosophy of Tibetan Medicine in a way that helps you to effectively deal with personal health issues.
+Topics include basics of pathology, diagnosis, and treatment; and the roles of yoga, breathing, and meditation—fundamental practices and therapies for all ages that can bring countless benefits for well-being.

 Menpa Phuntsog Wangmo is the academic director of the Shang Shung School of Tibetan Medicine in Conway, Mass.
 Menpa Phuntsog received her advanced degree in Tibetan medicine from Lhasa Tibetan Medicine College (Men-Tsee-Khang) and trained with two of Tibet’s foremost doctors (Khenpos Troru Tsenam and Gyaltsen).
 Menpa Phuntsog had the exceptional opportunity to undergo extensive clinical training for four years under Khenpo Troru Tsenam.
 Since 1996, Menpa Phuntsog has dedicated many years to working as a doctor in eastern Tibet, where she collaborated and directed the implementation of the Association for International Solidarity in Asia, a nonprofit organization founded by Chögyal Namkhai Norbu that is dedicated to serving the Tibetan people in the sectors of education, health, training, disaster relief, and sustainable economic development.
 She has been practicing Tibetan medicine for more than 30 years and speaks and lectures regularly throughout the United States, Europe, and Russia.